Published on November 13, 2019 by Prashant Gupta

 While VCs are funding startups from all industries, which industries are capturing their attention the most, and in what new and dynamic businesses are VCs investing?

 Most VCs target sectors that are less crowded in terms of investments and have high return potential.
 Emerging sectors that appear attractive include cybersecurity, robotics, food delivery, transportation, artificial intelligence (AI) and machine learning, biotech, healthtech, fintech, and traditional industries ready for disruption.
-The life sciences sector remains attractive, with categories such as neuroscience, oncology, gene therapy, and medtech continue to give positive momentum.
+The artificial intelligence (AI) remains attractive, with categories such as neuroscience, oncology, gene therapy, and medtech continue to give positive momentum.

 It is worth noting that the software sector continues to account for the largest share of VC funding, with large capital flows pouring into core software and SaaS companies.
 More than USD100bn was invested in the sector in 2018, covering all stages of investment.